chunkyguy/chunkyguy.github.io/_posts/2022-12-12-layout-driven-ui.md

 }
 ```

-This means that we proper use of `setNeedsLayout`, `layoutIfNeeded` and `layoutSubviews` we can come up with a decent data driven layout system.
+This means that with proper use of `setNeedsLayout`, `layoutIfNeeded` and `layoutSubviews` we can come up with a decent data driven layout system.
 With that in mind let's try to rebuild the [classic MoveMe example](https://developer.apple.com/library/archive/samplecode/MoveMe/Introduction/Intro.html#//apple_ref/doc/uid/DTS40007315).

 ## MoveMe

-If you're not familiar with it, MoveMe example is like the hello world for UI frameworks.
+If you're not familiar with the exercise, MoveMe example is like the "hello world!" for UI frameworks.
 It requires placing a small card view with some default values.
-At finger down the color of the card changes and the card scales up a bit with some animation.
-Then the card can be dragged around with the finger down.
+At finger down the color of the card changes and the card scales up a bit with animation.
+Then the card can be dragged around while the finger is still down.
 Some time later when the finger is lifted the color and the size of the card resets.

 ![Demo]({{ site.url }}/assets/layout-driven-ui/demo.gif)

 ## Layout System

 The system we want to build is similar to the trend of these days, a data driven UI, where we only need to take care of updating the data and the view would automatically update.
 Our layout system is based on the idea that UIKit calls `layoutSubviews` whenever the `UIView` is marked as dirty.
 So if we have a `struct` model data in our `UIView` subclass, then we can use the `didSet` property observer to invoke `setNeedsLayout` whenever the model data changes.
-Then it would guarantee that at the next draw cycle our `layoutSubviews` would get invoked.
+Then it would mean that at the next draw cycle our `layoutSubviews` would get invoked.
 So we can safely keep all of our UI updates in `layoutSubviews`

 ```swift
 struct Colors {